 Step 2: Navigate to Appearance > Themes.

-Step 3: Click the “Add New” button, then click ‘Upload Theme’ and browse the file that looks like ‘[theme-name]-wordpress-theme-install-package.zip‘ and click ‘Install Now‘.
+Step 3: Click the “Add New” button, click to ‘Upload Theme‘ and browse file ‘[theme-name]-wordpress-theme-install-package.zip‘.

 Using the WordPress Customizer, you can edit your theme options and preview the changes before publishing them to your live site.

 Once you’ve activated a theme, you’ll see several default WordPress settings in the customizer.
 The available settings will vary depending upon which theme is activated.

 To get started, go to Appearance > Customize to access the customizer.
 Once the customizer is open, you’ll see a menu on the left and a preview of your site on the right: